getsentry/sentry-cocoa/develop-docs/README.md

 CI runs UI tests on simulators via the `test.yml` workflow, and on devices via `saucelabs-UI-tests.yml`.
 All are run for each PR, and Sauce Labs tests also run on a nightly cron schedule.

+### Saucelabs

+You can find the available devices on [their website](https://saucelabs.com/platform/supported-browsers-devices).
+Another way to check their available devices is to go to [live app testing](https://app.saucelabs.com/live/app-testing), go to iOS-Swift and click on choose device.
+This brings the full list of devices with more details.

 ### Performance benchmarking

 Once daily and for every PR via [Github action](../.github/workflows/benchmarking.yml), the benchmark runs in Sauce Labs, on a [high-end device](https://github.com/getsentry/sentry/blob/8986f81e19f63ee370b1649e08630c9b946c87ed/src/sentry/profiles/device.py#L43-L49) we categorize.
 Benchmarks run from an XCUITest (`PerformanceBenchmarks` target) using the iOS-Swift sample app, under the `iOS-Swift-Benchmarking` scheme. [`PerformanceViewController`](../Samples/iOS-Swift/iOS-Swift/ViewControllers/PerformanceViewController.swift) provides a start and stop button for controlling when the benchmarking runs, and a text field to marshal observations from within the test harness app into the test runner app.
 There, we assert that the P90 of all trials remains under 5%.
 We also print the raw results to the test runner's console logs for postprocessing into reports with `//scripts/process-benchmark-raw-results.py`.